Winter is here, well almost here which means winter warmers should be on the menu!

 Cooking food from scratch is a great thing, and I do try to do it often, but sometimes when time is at a pinch I will use little hacks like using a store-bought soup to speed things up so I can get out the door to afterschool activities

-There are a couple of tips you should know regarding cooking a risotto in a slow cooker
+There are a couple of tips you should know regarding cooking a risotto in a slow cooker or a crockpot

 How to cook slow cooker risotto